kinghos/Filament/README.md

         ```python manage.py runserver 0.0.0.0:8000```
  4. Access the server by navigating to 127.0.0.1:8000/filament on the host device, or the hosting device's IPv4 address followed by :8000/filament to access the website.

+Note: This will only allow you to view the website, you will need to run the sensor interpretation code on a Raspberry Pi hosting the website to update the database.